Dunkfest: Zion shows high-flying skills in preseason debut

 “You know me,” he said, breaking into a big smile.
 “It was a lot of fun.
 The first NBA game.
 It’s not going to count against the record.
 But the first one of hopefully many.
 I’m glad I could get that one under my belt.”

 Just 62 seconds into the game, he took a pass from Lonzo Ball on the pick-and-roll and banked one in while drawing the foul from John Collins.
 Williamson knocked down the free throw and — voila — he had his first three-point play.
-A small section of the crowd chanted “Overrated!” but their hearts weren’t really in it.
+A small section of the Atlanta crowd chanted “Overrated!” but their hearts weren’t really in it.

 Williamson was still listed at 6-foot-7 on the Pelicans roster, though he reportedly measured an inch shorter without shoes as part of the league’s push to accurately measure everyone in the league this season.